Iapodes: Origin and affinity

 The exact origin of early Iapodes is uncertain; archaeological documentation suggests mixed affinities to early Pannonii and other Illyrians.
 The first written mention of an Illyrian tribe is from Greek writers from the 6th century BC.
 They are provisionally described by Strabo as a mixed race of Celts and Illyrians, who used Celtic weapons, tattooed themselves, and lived chiefly on spelt and millet; however, Strabo's suggestion of a mixed Celtic-Illyrian Iapodes culture is not confirmed by archaeology.
 Originally, Iapodes existed at least from the 9th century BC, and Celtic influence reached the region in the 4th century BC when Iapodes entered a decline.
 Archeological evidence of typical Celtic culture is documented only in the marginal contact zone of the Iapodes and the Celtic Taurisci along the Kupa river valley (now the Slovenian-Croatian border).
 Elsewhere, and especially in the main Iapodian area of the Lika highlands in Croatia, definite Celtic artifacts are scarce and explicable merely by commercial exchanges.

+Archaeogenetics

+An archaeogenetic study published in Nature (2022) examined 8 samples from three Early Iron Age Iapodes sites.
+All five tested men belonged to the Y-DNA haplogroup patrilineal line J2b2a1-L283 (> J-Y86930), the key lineage of Dalmatian and Pannonian Illyrians, while no line had affinities to incoming Celts from the Danubian basin or the eastern Alps.
+The mtDNA haplogroups fell under H, H1, 2x H3b, H5, T2a1a, T2b and U5a1g.